Stausssi/katacoda-json/json-scenario/step3.md

-# Heading for Step 3
+# Creating a table with a JSON column

-Now that the installation completed, we can start with creating the database.
+Now that you know the basics about PostgreSQL and JSON, we can start with creating the database.
 For this Katacoda, we're using a single table.
+Our *users* table from the first two steps is now extended with a column *grades* and is therefore renamed to *students*.

 To create the table, run the following command: